ChelovekHe/ild-cnn/python/README.md

      ild_helpers.py

 ### Description:
-Helper file called in by main.py to load the data and other utility functions input files:
+Helper file called in by main.py to load the data and other utilities functions input files:
 	.pkl files
 output files: